 2/ Get metabolic health practitioners on board, and add drugs (such as 2 deoxy-D-glucose) and dietary changes to reduce glucose and glutamine.
 Reach out to

-Dr. Craig Thompson, the president and chief executive of the Memorial Sloan Kettering ancer Center, or his colleague, Dr. Lewis Cantley, director of the Meyer Cancer Center at Weill Cornell Medical College, or Dr. Chi Van Dang, director of the Abramson Cancer Center at the University of Pennsylvania
+- Dr. Craig Thompson, the president and chief executive of the Memorial Sloan Kettering Cancer Center, or his colleague, Dr. Lewis Cantley, director of the Meyer Cancer Center at Weill Cornell Medical College, or Dr. Chi Van Dang, director of the Abramson Cancer Center at the University of Pennsylvania

-- a calorie-reduced, low carbohydrate, high fat ketogenic diet–in which you eat fats only, and a small amount, and/or
+- a calorie-reduced, low carbohydrate, high fat ketogenic diet–in which you eat fats only, and a small amount, or

-- intermittent fasting–such as fasting a few days a week or long, overnight fasts (16 hours a day of fasting, to hedge your bets, leaving an 8 hour window for food. )
+- intermittent fasting (IF)–such as fasting a few days a week or long, overnight fasts several times weekly (16 hours a day of fasting, to hedge your bets, leaving an 8 hour window for food. )